Kranti00/Betwa-Interface-015/README.md

 ### Acknowledments

 - Inspired by Zepto original website.
-- Special thanks for our team mate Adarsh for his contribution in solving critical problems.
 - Special thanks to our dedicated team for their invaluable contributions to Zepto and our mentor/IA Ritesh Ranjan Sir for giving us directions and material for this project.